 RESEARCH & PRACTICE

-ECC Performance Art is building a research and practice platform dedicated to performance art.
-Contrary to the emphasis on finished ‘products’ that dominates the art world, ECC Performance Art recognizes the need for exchange, input, and constructive criticism throughout the creative process – be it in the development of a piece of art, a research project, or a curatorial concept.
-With its ‘Research and Practice’ segment, ECC Performance Art therefore provides a place for students, lecturers, and non-ECC-affiliated performance artists and scholars to share and develop their work-in-progress with a group of like-minded people and experts in a protected environment.
+ECC Performance Art is building a Research and Practice platform dedicated to performance art.
+Contrary to the emphasis on finished ‘products’ that dominates the art world, ECC Performance Art recognizes the need for exchange, input, and constructive criticism throughout the creative process – be it in the development of a performance work, a research project, or a curatorial concept.
+With its ‘Research and Practice’ segment, we provide a platform for students, lecturers, and non-ECC-affiliated performance artists and scholars to share and develop their work-in-progress with a group of like-minded people and experts in the field.

 ECC Performance Art invites in particular projects that investigate understudied aspects of the field such as marginalized practices and topics, underrepresented figures or regions, and other innovative interdisciplinary approaches to the field.